openshift/enhancements/enhancements/cluster-logging/forwarding-json-structured-logs.md

 * Transform key:value object into array of "NAME=VALUE" strings.
 * Replace '.' with '_' in label names.
+* Use field name `flat_labels` instead of `labels`

 This makes label keys difficult to use for a consumer.
 There is no automatic way to reverse the process since '.' and '_' are both legal characters in label names.

 The new forwarder will check the version of the Elasticsearch Operator (via labels or annotations, TBD).
-Flattening labels will be enabled if the ELO is identified as a 'legacy' version.
+Flattening to `flat_labels` will be enabled if the ELO is identified as a 'legacy' version.
-Other output types, and future ELO versions based on the [pipeline proposal][es-pipeline] will receive labels unmodified.
+Other output types, and future ELO versions based on the [pipeline proposal][es-pipeline] will receive a field named `labels` with the unmodified labels.

 #### Elasticsearch Indexing <a name="es-notes"></a>

-To be efficient, Elasticsearch dynamic indexing needs records to contain a bounded set of key names with consistent value types.
-Inconsistent types for the same key cause type mismatch errors.
-Too many key names (including recursive keys in sub-objects) cause an "index explosion" and performance problems.
-This leads to problems when inconsistent JSON records are stored in the same index.

-The current data model uses `viaq_index_name` to select the ES index.
-If `schema` is set, it is copied to `viaq_index_name` instead of a default index name.
-Elasticsearch will then create a separate index for each schema.

-Provided log entries are consistent with some fixed schema, it will be possible to search/index custom JSON messages in the *existing* Elasticsearch store implementation.
+The current implementation relies on a fixed set of rollover indices and aliases being set up on Elasticsearch.

+This proposal requires we dynamically create rollover aliases and indices on-demand.

+This can be done from fluentd using the viaq plug-in, or in an Elsaticsearch pipeline.
+We should implement this in fluetnd as part of implementing this proposal:

+- Creating from fluentd is more robust to upgrades, it will work with existing Elasticsearch deployments.
+- Longer term Elasticsearch should take this on, but that depends on the future plans for Elasticsearch.

+This decision may be reviewed based on changes to Elasticsearch capabilities and timing of releases.

+If index creation is handled by the forwarder, then this proposal should work with the *existing* Elasticsearch store aimplementation.

 **Note**: It is up to the user to ensure that logs identified with a schema actually are consistent, otherwise index explosion and type confusion are still possible.